 Ask yourself if you want to live near that train track that is only used at three in the morning.
-If the neighborhood is not where you want to be- the price of the house does not matter.
+If the neighborhood is not where you want, the price of the house does not matter.

 7. Your Budget is More Than Just a Mortgage

-All foreclosures will need some sort of repair to them.
-When figuring out a budget it is imperative that it includes a professional inspection (before buying the home), expected repairs, and some wiggle room for the unexpected repairs.
+All foreclosures will need some repair.
+When figuring out a budget, it must include a professional inspection (before buying the home), expected repairs, and some wiggle room for the unexpected repairs.

 A home inspection is a must for anyone looking into purchasing a foreclosed property.
-Someone with technical expertise is able not only point out the deficiencies in the home, but an approximate cost of repairs.
+Someone with technical expertise cannot only point out the deficiencies in the home but also an approximate cost of repairs.

-In many cases the buyers can take care of the little things themselves and on their own time.
-Knowing the house’s problems may not change your mind on buying the house, but it will give you an idea of expenses that will come along with it in the future.
+In many cases, the buyers can take care of the little things themselves and on their own time.
+Knowing the house’s problems may not change your mind about buying the house, but it will give you an idea of expenses that will come along with it in the future.

-Buyers should expect that, in the majority of these homes, there will be some minor plumbing issues, the heating and air conditioning systems will need to be serviced or repaired.
+Buyers should expect that there will be some minor plumbing issues in the majority of these homes.
+The heating and air conditioning systems will need to be serviced or repaired.

 8. Search Comparable Home Prices

-A comparable house is one that is in the same area, about the same size, and not listed as a foreclosure.
-Searching these other listings gives a ballpark of the value of your home other than what the bank is asking for.
-Generally speaking there is not much room to negotiate on the prices of houses listed on the foreclosed market.
+A comparable house is in the same area, about the same size, and not listed as a foreclosure.
+Searching these other listings gives a ballpark of your home’s value other than what the bank is asking for.
+Generally speaking, there is not much room to negotiate on the prices of houses listed on the foreclosed market.

 The list price is fairly close to the bank’s bottom line for the property.
-They are not going to deduct price for repairs, the neighborhood, or much of anything else.
-Doing research into a comparable house tells the buyer if they are getting a good deal based on condition nd location, or if they should take a pass.
+They will not deduct the price for repairs, the neighborhood, or much of anything else.
+Researching a comparable house tells the buyer if they are getting a good deal based on condition and location or taking a pass.